 The claim that pornography doesn’t not hurt anyone is little more than an attempt to “call evil good, and good evil” (Isaiah 5:20).
 The Bible lists some of the works of the flesh that God condemns as sinful: “Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, licentiousness…drunkenness, revelries, and the like; of which I tell you beforehand…that those who practice such things will not inherit the kingdom of God” (Galatians 5:19-21).
 Pornography falls into the categories of fornication, uncleanness, licentiousness, and revelries, which would exclude all those that get involved in it from the kingdom of God.

-Our sins hurt the Lord Himself.
-Pornography leads a person into hard-core sexual addictions and ungodly desires.
+Our sins hurt the Lord Himself for pornography leads a person into hard-core sexual addictions and ungodly desires.
+Jesus Christ gave His life to set the captives free from all addictions (Luke 4:18).
 When people are addicted they are slaves to their addictions.
 “While they promise them liberty, they themselves are slaves of corruption; for by whom a person is overcome, by him also he is brought into bondage” (2 Peter 2:19).
-Jesus gave His life to set the captives free from all addictions (Luke 4:18).

-When people miss out on heaven, this brings great grief to the heart of our loving Father.
-Jesus gave His life to save us (John 3:16).
+When people miss out on heaven, this brings great grief to the heart of our loving Father who offered His Son to die in order to save us (John 3:16).
 True holiness can only be achieved when a person in gratitude to the Lord’s sacrifice chooses to crucify “the flesh with its passions and desires” and foster the fruit of the Spirit which is “love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, and self-control” (Galatians 5:22-24).

 Check out our Bible Answers page for more information on a variety of topics.